watsona4/scipy2016/SciPy2016TripReport.md

-In an effort to increase community building, SciPy emphasizes the birds of a feather sessions (BoFs) to discuss primary or tangentially-related topics in an interactive setting.
+In an effort to increase community building, SciPy emphasizes the birds of a feather sessions (BoFs) to discuss primary or tangentially related topics in an interactive setting.
 These sessions usually include short presentations by a moderator and panel followed by an open discussion with everyone in attendance.
 The BoFs attended are summarized below.